Cartan Actions of Higher Rank Abelian Groups and their Classification

 \subsection{Closing lemmas}

 The main result of this section will be familiar to those fluent in Anosov flows.
 We prove a higher-rank version of the Anosov closing lemma, which has been used in \cite{KS1} without proof.
-A proof appeared in \cite[Lemma 4.5 and Theorem 4.8]{MR808219}, but was in a more geometric setting.
+A proof appeared in \cite[Lemma 4.5 and Theorem 4.8]{MR808219} in a more geometric setting.
 We also prove this more generally by closing pseudo-orbits, which is used in the proof of Theorem \ref{thm:spectral}.

 \begin{definition} If $\R^k \curvearrowright X$ is a locally free action, we say that $x \in X$ is $\R^k$-periodic if $\Stab_{\R^k}(x)$ is a lattice in $\R^k$.
 We call $\Stab_{\R^k}(x)$ the {\it period} of $x$.
 If $a \in \R^k$, we say that a sequence of points $x_i$ and times $t_i$ are an $(a,\ve)$-pseudo-orbit if $d((t_ia)\cdot x_i, x_{i+1}) < \ve$. \end{definition}